So, What's Shaping Logos in 2025?

 Earth Palette

-Colors drawn from natural landscapes: terracotta, sage, sand, and deep forest tones
+Think rich terracotta, calming sage, warm sand, and deep forest greens.

 Minimal Impact